hrebynakha/DevOps_online_Kyiv_2022Q1Q2/m4/task4.1/README.md

 ![ls](images/Screenshot_30.png)

-> Copy file with another name command

-`cp .bash_history ./test/labwork2`
+To copy file with another name use the command `cp .bash_history ./test/labwork2`

- - Find all files that contain the squid and traceroute sequence.
+- Find all files with that contain some words
-`locate squid`

-`locate traceroute`
+To find the files with that contain the **squid** and **traceroute** sequence use the command  `locate squid` and  `locate traceroute`

 ![locate](images/Screenshot_31.png)

-- using the find command, find all files in the /etc directory containing the host character sequence.
-`sudo find /etc -name "*host*" -type f -print`
+Using the find command, find all files in the /etc directory containing the host character sequence `sudo find /etc -name "*host*" -type f -print` .

 ![find](images/Screenshot_32.png)
 > Also we can using the **grep** command to find duplicate a similar command using in output

 ![find & grep](images/Screenshot_33.png)

+- File system

-- using **df** to determine the type of file in the system
+Using **df** to determine the type of file in the system

 ` df -Th`